grvc-robotics-lab/multiUAV_planner/README.md

 ```

 ### Load Map
-It is necessary to complete all the parameters in the box on the top right side to load the map.
-The map definition requires:
+It is necessary to complete all parameters in the box on the top right side to load the map.
+It requires:
  - Select if the elevation of the terrain will be adopted from [Open Topo Data](https://www.opentopodata.org/datasets/eudem/).
  - Paths of three files at the boxes: